TimMcN/pyastro_gimp3/README.md

- Copyright (C) 2021  Bill Smith -- Updated to Gimp3 TM
+ Copyright (C) 2021  Bill Smith -- Updated for Gimp3 Py3 TM

  Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: